-A port of the unlicensed SNES game of the same name, used as the basis for at least 13 other unlicensed games - which are mostly just graphics swaps of each other.
+The GBA Digimon Adventure is a port of the unlicensed SNES game of the same name, used as the basis for at least 13 other unlicensed games - which are mostly just graphics swaps of each other.

 The sound engine and music for this game was provided by fellow (and much more talented) unlicensed developer, Vast Fame.
 Unfortunately, Sintax clearly had no clue how to use it.